You can embed Vike into any server, and use any server utility.

 })

-You can embed renderPage() into any server.
+You can embed renderPage() into any server and any deployment environment.

 Alternatively, instead of using renderPage(), you can pre-render your pages and remove the need for a production server (and deploy to a static host instead).